 What is the best thing you learned in your course?

-The best thing I have learned is to always have a plan B. During the pre-production process, you will get let down with locations and cast etc., your original idea will very rarely go to plan exactly how you want it, so make sure you have back up options so you’re not left frantically looking for a replacements at the last minute.
+The best thing I have learned is to always have a plan B. During the pre-production process, you will get let down with locations and cast, etc., your original idea will very rarely go to plan exactly how you want it, so make sure you have backup options so you’re not left frantically looking for a replacement at the last minute.